centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/monitoring-servers/advanced-configuration.md

     When an output is in an error state, a failover is launched.
 Failovers save data in files called *retention files*.
 These in turn are saved in the directory specified here.
 The best practice is */var/lib/centreon-broker/*.
+    For security reasons, you can use these directories:

+      - */var/lib/centreon-broker/*
+      - */var/lib/centreon-engine/*
+      - */var/cache/centreon/*

   - Status
     Used to enable or disable the instance.